mihirchronicles/mihirchronicles.github.io/content/notes/entropy-the-fixed-path.md

 Life used to be simple.
 What happened?

-The wheel of time goes through its natural cycle—creation to destruction to rebirth, but we continue to fight the decay brought on by entropy.
+The wheel of time goes through its natural cycle-creation to destruction to rebirth, but we continue to fight the decay brought on by entropy.

 Entropy is the second law of thermodynamics.
-It states that entropy—the measure of disorder in a closed system is always increasing.
+It states that entropy-the measure of disorder in a closed system is always increasing.

 Everything has a default state and energy will move to its non-default state.
 The universe is always drifting from a state of order to a state of disorder.